KilroyCodes/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/README.md

 ---

 **Customer journey summaries**
-**1** - After the free trial period, actively chose to continue into a monthly plan.
+**1** - After the free trial period, actively chose to continue into a Basic monthly plan.
-**2** - After the free trial period, automatically converted to pro annual.
+**2** - After the free trial period, actively chose to continue into a Pro annual plan.
+**11** - Only availed of free trial.
+**13** - After the free trial period, actively chose to continue into a Basic monthly plan.
+Upgraded to Pro monthly after 3 months.
+**15** - After the free trial, assumed automatic conversion to Pro monthly plan.
+Cancelled during second month.
+**16** - After the free trial period, actively chose to continue into a Basic monthly plan.
+Upgraded to Pro annual after 4 months.
+**18** - After the free trial, assumed automatic conversion to Pro monthly plan.
+**19** - After the free trial, assumed automatic conversion to Pro monthly plan.
+Upgraded to Pro annual after 2 months.

 ### B. Data Analysis Questions ###
 **1. How many customers has Foodie-Fi ever had?**